psygreg/linuxtoys/README.md

 LinuxToys and it's features' compatibility is only *guaranteed* on the operating systems explicitly mentioned in the **Usage** section.
 Your mileage may vary in operating systems derivated from those, and I'll gladly accept contributions to get it running in more systems.
 It isn't compatible, *and never will be*, with immutable distributions, since the whole point of LinuxToys is to make changes to the host OS.

 ## Usage
+- Download and run the **AppImage** package from [Releases](https://github.com/psygreg/linuxtoys/releases) (recommended).
-- Install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu or use it directly from source.
+- Alternatively, install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu or run it directly from source with the standalone terminal command.

 ### Standalone
-Install dependencies then paste the command into your terminal to get the script from the source, in Arch Linux you will need to install `libnewt` to run the script.
+Install dependencies then paste the command into your terminal to get the script from the source.

 #### Dependencies
 - Debian/Ubuntu: `bash curl git wget whiptail`